Sally Struthers: Early life

-Her father abandoned the family when Struthers was approximately nine years old, after which she was raised by her single mother in the Concordia neighborhood of northeast Portland.
-Her mother, who supported herself and her two daughters working at Bonneville Power Administration, suffered from significant depression during Struthers' childhood.
+Struthers' father abandoned the family when she was approximately nine years old.
+Following her father's departure, Struthers was raised by her single mother in the Concordia neighborhood of northeast Portland.
+Her mother, who supported herself and her two daughters working at Bonneville Power Administration as a contract auditor, suffered from significant depression during Struthers' childhood.

+Struthers graduated from Grant High School in 1965.
+After graduating, she relocated to Los Angeles, California, where she studied acting at the Pasadena Playhouse College of Theatre Arts.